The Complete Guide to B2B SaaS Email Marketing

 B2B sales cycles range from a few weeks for small team purchases to six months or more for enterprise deals.
 Your email strategy needs to sustain engagement across that timeline without becoming annoying noise.

 Rethink your sequence timing.
 B2C sequences often run daily or every few days for a couple weeks, then stop.
 B2B sequences need longer intervals and longer duration.
 An initial engagement sequence might run for 30 days with emails every 5-7 days, followed by a longer-term nurture that runs for months with touches every 2-3 weeks.
+If you're not sure how to structure this, our guide on building effective email sequences covers timing and cadence in detail.

 The goal is to stay present without being pushy.
-Think of it like staying in touch with a friend you don't see often—you check in occasionally, share things you think they'd find interesting, and make it easy to reconnect when timing is right.
+Think of it like staying in touch with a friend you don't see often---you check in occasionally, share things you think they'd find interesting, and make it easy to reconnect when timing is right.

 Create genuine value in nurture emails.
 This is where most B2B email fails.
-Nurture sequences become content dumps—here's a blog post, here's a webinar, here's a case study—with no real thought about why the recipient would care at this moment.
+Nurture sequences become content dumps---here's a blog post, here's a webinar, here's a case study---with no real thought about why the recipient would care at this moment.
 Better nurture emails tie back to something the prospect expressed interest in or engaged with.
 If they spent time on your pricing page, send them content about ROI and value.
 If they attended a webinar about a specific use case, follow up with a deeper dive on that topic.

 Build milestone-based triggers, not just time-based.
 The best B2B sequences respond to what prospects do, not just how long they've been in your funnel.
 Trial expiration approaching?
 Budget cycle timing based on their fiscal year?
 Multiple users from their company now exploring your product?
 These are meaningful moments that deserve targeted outreach.